(Credit: Imago)

 The Hampshire outfit have some tough fixtures coming up after the international break, and their final position in the league table has been predicted.

-John Mousinho Portsmouth
+Portsmouth manager John Mousinho

 Championship survival predicted for Portsmouth